felix-lang/felix/doc/refman/tuples.rst

    var x : int ^ 4 = 1,2,3,4;

-In addition, arrays allow an expression for projections, as well as decimal integer literals.
-Two types may be used for an array
+In addition, arrays allow an expression for the shortcut form of projections applications, as well as decimal integer literals.
-index:
+Two types may be used for an array index:

 .. code-block:: felix